thruthesky/easy_packages/easychat/README.md

 - Uses Firestore for chat room management for efficiency,
 - Utilizes Realtime Database for cost-saving measures like managing chat messages and tracking new message counts,
-- Allows integration with your existing app to fetch user information,
 - Supports push notification subscriptions and sending,
-- Enables file transfers and URL previews, among others,
+- Enables photo sharing, file transfers and URL previews, among others,
 - Provides everything needed for chat functionality,
 - Comes with a beautiful UI/UX by default,
 - Is optimized for use in large-scale chat applications.

+## TODO

+- Supporting `verifiedUserOnly`, `urlForVerifiedUserOnly`, `uploadForVerifiedUserOnly`.
+- Supporting password.
+- Supporting gender.
+To let only female or male join.

+## Overview

+- User must login to use any of the chat functionalities.

 ## Install